Source Term Evaluation and Mitigation (STEM) Project

 First phase (2011-2015)

 The STEM Project was initiated with a first phase in 2011 to improve the general evaluation of the fission-product (FP) source term in the event of a severe accident of a water-cooled reactor in relation to two major FPs, iodine and ruthenium.
-The STEM Project is conducted at Institut de radioprotection et de sûreté (IRSN) facilities at Cadarache, France.
+The STEM Project was conducted at Institut de radioprotection et de sûreté (IRSN) facilities at Cadarache, France.
 The first phase of the project, which ended in 2015, addressed three main issues: experiments on radioactive-iodine release due to irradiation of iodine-bearing aerosols that would contribute to mid- and longer-term source in the containment; a literature survey on interactions between iodine and paints; and experiments on transport of volatile ruthenium species through steel pipes representing the reactor coolant system (RCS).

 Second phase (2016-2019)